by Andrea M. Darcy

 For example, if you think, ‘nobody cares that I am alone at Christmas”, the exact opposite is “everyone cares that I am alone at Christmas”, and the middle ground is, “you know my friend called the other day, and Jack at work asked if I’d be okay over the holidays – some people do care about my Christmas”.

 4. Push yourself to get out and be active.

-It’s proven to help depression, and it manages to turn many Christmas problems around.
-It’s hard to compare yourself in a bad light or feel negative when you are helping others who are less fortunate, and you can’t be lonely surrounded by others doing things from the charity of their heart of accepting things with gratitude.
+Volunteering is proven to help depression.
+And it’s hard to compare yourself in a bad light or feel negative when you are helping others who are less fortunate.

 6. Forget presents, be present.

 Remember Scrooge?
 And the hauntings by the ghosts of Christmases past and future?